learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 Like in any class method, `self` refers to the class itself so we can call `self.new` to piggyback, wrap, or extend the functionality of `Person.new`.
 We parse the raw data, create an instance, and assign the data to the corresponding instance properties.

 Why do this?
-If we need to be able to create people from csvs, why not just build that directly into initialize?
-Well, the honest answer is because we don't always want to create people from csv data.
+If we need to be able to create people from CSVs, why not just build that directly into initialize?
+Well, the honest answer is because we don't always want to create people from CSV data.
 Anything we build into initialize will happen always.
 Another key to writing maintainable code is designing functionality that is closed to modification but open to extension.

 Initialize should be closed to modification.
 It should only handle the most required and common cases of initializing an object.
 Anything we add to initialize should be permanent and never modified.
 If we need more functionality when making an instance, instead of modifying initialize, we can extend it by wrapping it within a custom constructor.